lucadibello/zerotrust-your-home/doc/getting-started.md

 ### 1.1.7.1.
 Variable **ZIGBEE2MQTT_DEVICE**

-Note: the value of the variable *ZIGBEE2MQTT_DEVICE* must be the path to the mounted Zigbee adapter.
+Note: the value of the variable *ZIGBEE2MQTT_DEVICE* must be the path to the mounted Zigbee adapter (pass through the USB device in Proxmox if running in a VM).
 To find the path, run the following command on the remote server:

 ```bash
 ls /dev/serial/by-id